Jython1415/volleymeet/README.md

 docker-compose down
 ```

+### 2.2 Environment Variables

+Copy the `.env` file from Google Drive to the root of the project directory.
+This file contains the environment variables needed to run the backend and persistence layers.

 ## 3 License

 This project is licensed under the MIT License.
 See the LICENSE file for details.